 Marino Casino.
 The coach leaves Dublin Airport at 2.15pm.
-Given the large number of flights to Dublin from the UK and other airports, flights are not included in the package.
 Designed by Sir William Chambers in 1757, the Casino at Marino is one of the most intriguing and beautiful houses of its time, Europe-wide.
-The hotel for the first three nights is Cliff at Lyons, a refurbished estate village in rural Co.
-Kildare.
+The hotel for the first three nights is Carton House, which has superbly decorated state rooms with figurative plasterwork by the Lafranchini brothers.

-Anonymous, Beaulieu.
-We hope to see a major house that is currently unoccupied; another property has been lined up for Plan B. Beaulieu is an utterly charming house from the beginning of the 18th century, hipped roof, carved red brick window surrounds and a walled garden which runs down to the fields beside the Boyne estuary.
+Newbridge, Beaulieu.
+Built in 1747, Newbridge is the only example of a James Gibbs house in Ireland; excellent stucco work and an important art collection.
+Beaulieu is an utterly charming house from the beginning of the 18th century, hipped roof, carved red brick window surrounds and a walled garden which runs down to the fields beside the Boyne estuary.
 Inside there is the lived-in patina unique to family homes and a couple of outstanding paintings.
-Cross into Northern Ireland for the first of three nights at Belle Isle Castle, Co.
+Cross into Northern Ireland for three nights at Belle Isle Castle, Co.
 Fermanagh.

 Baronscourt.
 Deep in County Tyrone, Baronscourt is perhaps as remote as any major house in the UK.
-Still occupied by the family who commissioned it in 1779, the leisurely visit is by kind permission of the Duke and Duchess of Abercorn.
-There are talks by estate managers, and lunch is in the salon.
+Still occupied by the family who commissioned it in 1779, the leisurely visit is by kind permission of the Duke of Abercorn.
+There is a tour of the estate, and lunch is in the mansion house.
 The sequence of superb rooms was brilliantly redecorated by David Hicks in the 1970s, and the picture collection is among the finest of any house in Ireland (Lawrence, Reynolds, Van Dyck).

 Castle Coole, Crom.
 A superb 1790s Neo-Classical house, Castle Coole is the masterpiece of English architect James Wyatt, and has scarcely changed since its completion for a royal visit in 1821.
-After a few hours of free time at Belle Isle, drive to Crom Castle, where we stay for a dinner hosted by Lord Erne.
+After a few hours of free time at Belle Isle, drive to Crom Castle, where we stay for dinner.
 Splendidly sited overlooking Lough Erne, and again in the same family as its original patron, Crom was begun in 1834 in a Gothic Revival style by Edward Blore.
-The splendid interiors include a cathedral-like stair hall.
+The interiors include a cathedral-like stair hall.

 Hillsborough, Ballywalter.
-Hillsborough Castle is the Northern Ireland base for the Secretary of State and for visiting royalty.
+Hillsborough Castle is the Northern Ireland base for the Secretary of State and visiting royalty.
 Largely 18th-century, the handsome two-storey L-plan building has pictures from the Royal Collection and 96 acres of magnificent gardens.
 We continue to the Ards Peninsula in Co.
 Down and reach Ballywalter Park for tea and a tour.
-We stay for the next two nights as guests of Lord and Lady Dunleath.
+For the next two nights we stay here as guests of Lord and Lady Dunleath.
 Ballywalter has a 1730s core but was enlarged in a final flourish of grand Italianate classicism in the 1840s.
-Dinner at Ballywalter.
+First of two nights here.

 Grey Abbey.
 Grey Abbey House, also built in 1762, remains in the family which has owned the estate since 1607.
 The temperate climate in the environs of Strangford Lough allows a wide variety of flora to flourish in the gardens.
-We have lunch here before driving to Belfast City Airport, arriving by 3.15pm.
-As with the outward journey, flights are not included as there are several to choose from.
+We have lunch here before driving to Belfast City Airport, arriving by 2.00pm, and Belfast International Airport, arriving by 2.45pm.

 Price, per person